Bio-secure bubble: Outside of sports

-Television and film director Tyler Perry has used a bubble model to film productions at his Tyler Perry Studios in Georgia, United States.
+Television and film director Tyler Perry used a bubble model to resume production at his Tyler Perry Studios in Georgia, United States in July 2020, with season 2 of his BET comedy drama Sistas being the first scripted primetime series in the U.S. to complete a season of production under COVID-19 protocols.
 The studio is situated on the site of the former Fort McPherson military base, with cast and crew staying and quarantining in the various historic homes, barracks, and permanent sets on the lot, which include a replica of the White House and a "neighborhood" of functioning houses.
-This arrangement is aided by the quicker turnaround time of Perry's productions in comparison to other television series, as well as his productions rarely performing shoots outside of the lot.
+This arrangement was aided by the quicker turnaround time of Perry's productions in comparison to other television series, as well as his productions rarely performing location shoots outside of the lot.

 Reception

 The use of bubbles by major professional leagues in North America have been considered largely effective; the National Basketball Association and National Hockey League did not record any new cases of COVID-19 within their respective bubbles during the duration of competitions staged there.
 By contrast, the 2020 regular seasons of Major League Baseball and the NFL—which had teams travelling to individual venues as usual (albeit with MLB realigning its schedule to reduce travel)—were affected by outbreaks among players that led to various postponed games.
 Major League Baseball eventually decided to use a neutral site model for its 2020 postseason in order to reduce the chance of further disruption, with games split between venues in California and Texas beginning with the Division Series round, and the 2020 World Series held at Globe Life Field in Arlington, Texas.
 Most games were held behind closed doors, except for the National League Championship Series and World Series in Arlington, which hosted spectators at 25% of the new stadium's capacity.
+There were examples of failed bubbles leading to outbreaks during The Spring League (an American football league's) autumn 2020 season and the winter 2021 season of the National Women's Hockey League.

 Concerns have been raised over "bubble fatigue", as players are isolated from their families and the outside world for an extended period of time until the event concludes or they are eliminated.
 IPL player Shikhar Dhawan described the experience as being "almost like Bigg Boss [the Indian version of Big Brother]", and a test of his "mental strength".